Mega6776/NK-in-ICC/README.md

 However, the molecular mechanisms underlying this dysfunction remain obscure.

-The tumor microenvironment (TME) of intrahepatic cholan- giocarcinoma has been characterized as immunosuppressive, with a prominent amount of tumor-associated macrophages (TAMs), neutrophils, and regulatory T cells.
+The tumor microenvironment (TME) of intrahepatic cholangiocarcinoma has been characterized as immunosuppressive, with a prominent amount of tumor-associated macrophages (TAMs), neutrophils, and regulatory T cells.
 Recent research has demonstrated that tumor-associated neutrophils (TANs)